Frequently Asked Questions

 Q. What is the First Nations Information Governance Centre?

 A. The First Nations Information Governance Centre (FNIGC) is an incorporated non-profit organization operating with a special mandate from the Assembly of First Nations’ Chiefs in Assembly (Resolution #48, December 2009).
-FNIGC is committed to improving the health and well-being of First Nations people living in our 634 communities across the country.
+FNIGC envisions that every First Nation will achieve data sovereignty in alignment with its distinct world view.

 In collaboration with its Regional Partners, FNIGC conducts unique data-gathering initiatives that allow us to build culturally relevant portraits of the lives of First Nations people and the communities they live in.

 Q. What does the First Nations Information Governance Centre do?

-A. FNIGC is responsible for a wide-range of work, from research and planning to certification and training.
+A. FNIGC is responsible for a wide-range of work, from research and planning to surveys and training.
 But our core responsibility is the development and administration of national First Nations survey initiatives with our Regional Partners.
 These currently include: the First Nations Regional Health Survey (FNRHS) and the First Nations Regional Early Childhood, Education and Employment Survey (FNREEES).